www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/maintenance/2024-09-03-fully-bootstrap-network-worker.md

 * [ ] Define default project commands.
     * [x] Expand `command.managed.install.project.commands.py` so it can install default project commands.
     * [ ] build
+    * [ ] Rename existing `repo.*` to `repos.*`, because it should be easy to understand, if something is done on one repo, or if its children are processed as well.
     * [ ] repo.diff
     * [ ] repo.commit.all
     * [ ] repo.commit.all.generic